JaidenAshmore/java-dynamic-sqs-listener/doc/core-implementations-overview.md

 ### Message Retriever

-The [MessageRetriever](../api/src/main/java/com/jashmore/sqs/retriever) has a simple API in that it only exposes methods to obtain a message from the queue and it makes no requirements on how it should get these messages from the SQS queue.
+The [MessageRetriever](../api/src/main/java/com/jashmore/sqs/retriever) has a simple API in that it only exposes methods to obtain a message from the queue, and it makes no requirements on how it should get these messages from the SQS queue.
 This allows for ability to optimise the retrieval of messages such as batching requests for retrieving messages or pre-fetching messages.

 Core implementations include:

 - [PrefetchingMessageRetriever](../core/src/main/java/com/jashmore/sqs/retriever/prefetch/PrefetchingMessageRetriever.java):
 this will prefetch messages from the queue so that new messages can be processed as soon as possible.
-This implementation is not appropriate if the prefetched message's visibility timeout expires before it can be picked up for process due to the message processing of previous messages taking too long.
-The result is that if the message has a re-drive policy it will be placed back into the queue and processed multiple times.
+This implementation is not appropriate if the time to process messages is long enough for the prefetched message's visibility timeout to expire before it can be processed.
+In this scenario, the message's re-drive policy may place the message back into the queue resulting in it being processed multiple times.
 This implementation is appropriate for high volumes of messages that take little time to process.
 - [BatchingMessageRetriever](../core/src/main/java/com/jashmore/sqs/retriever/batching/BatchingMessageRetriever.java):
-This will batch requests for messages from the consumer into a single call out to the SQS queue once a certain threshold of messages were requested or at a given period if this threshold is not reached.
-This reduces the number of calls out to the SQS queue but reduces the performance as messages are not being requested while the batch is waiting to be built.
+This will batch requests for messages from the consumer into a single call out to the SQS queue once reaching the threshold of messages, or the batching timeout expires.
+This reduces the number of calls out to the SQS queue but can reduce the performance as no messages processing will occur while waiting for the batch size to be reached.

 ### Message Processor